Pediatric Nuclear Medicine

-Tell your doctor about your child's recent illnesses, medical conditions, medications and allergies.
+Tell your doctor about your child's recent illnesses, medical conditions, treatments, medications and allergies.
 Depending on the type of exam, your doctor will instruct you on what your child may eat or drink beforehand, especially if sedation or general anesthesia is to be used.
 Most nuclear medicine exams will involve an injection in a vein in your child's arm or hand.
 Your child should wear loose, comfortable clothing and may be asked to wear a gown.

 - What is Pediatric Nuclear Medicine?

 - What are some common uses of the procedure?